 2. 7 Ps of Marketing

 The 7P's of the Marketing mix model are Product, Price, Place, Promotion, People, Process, and Physical evidence - these elements of the marketing mix form the core tactical components of a marketing plan.

 I think it's right this is at the start of the list since it's still widely used and I think is a simple way to think through how a company markets its products.
 A good model to explain marketing strategy to someone who isn't a marketer.
 But it suffers from a push mentality completely out-of-keeping with modern digital marketing approaches of listening to and engaging customers, such as through social media marketing.

 Unique Selling Proposition is the concept that brands should make it clear to potential buyers why they are different and better than the competition.

-This model allows marketers to visualise a brand’s relative position in the market place by plotting consumer perceptions of the brand and competitor brands against the attributes that drive purchase.
+This model allows marketers to visualize a brand’s relative position to competitors in the marketplace by plotting consumer perceptions of the brand and competitor brands against the attributes that drive purchase.

 Customer Lifetime Value is the concept used to assess what a customer is worth, based on the present value of future revenue attributed to a customer’s relationship with a product.

 A different class of models to others, this is more of calculation model - covered in Chapter 6 of my Internet Marketing Book.
 CLV is mainly important online for transactional sites and certainly investment decisions like allowable cost per acquisition (CPA) must be taken with future customer purchases and attrition rates considered.

 The Ansoff model is a matrix that can be used to identify alternative growth strategies by looking at present and potential products in current and future markets.
 The four growth strategies are market penetration, market development, product development, and diversification.